Use spot instances to save costs on large model fine-tuning

 --max_new_tokens 2048

-Release resources used in this topic
+Release resources

 4. Delete the RAM role.
-(Delete the RAM role created in Step 1.2.)
+Delete the RAM role created in Step 1.2.

 5. Release the instance.
-(Release the instance created in Step 1.1.)
+Release the instance created in Step 1.1.

 image

-• Create a comprehensive task recovery mechanism
+• Establish a task recovery mechanism

-• Configure multi-zone vSwitches
+• Configure multi-AZ vSwitches for higher availability

 References